uclaacm/hack-curriculum/stackschool/2-databases/README.md

 ## 2.1 Spreadsheets and Schemas

-Databases can be as simple as an unstructured file.
-Assuming our web application has read and write access to our file[^1], we can persist any changes even if our web application has closed.
-However, this implementation can be challenging to work with and is a bit more granular than we will need for our tech stack.
-Instead we will begin by considering its cousin, the **spreadsheet**.
+Databases can be as simple as a set of flat files in our file system.
+Assuming our web application has read and write access to our files[^1], we can persist any changes even if our web application has closed.
+However, this implementation can be challenging to work with and is a bit more granular than we will need for our tech stack.[^z] Instead we will begin by considering its cousin, the **spreadsheet**.
 A spreadsheet is a file with columns and rows - effectively a large table.[^d] In our examples, we treat each row as an individual entry in our table, and recognize each column as a a unique property of our data.
 Common examples of spreadsheet file types are the comma separated file format (.csv), and Microsoft Excel's various formats (.xls, .xlsx, .xlsm).

+[^z]: Fun fact: up until about 15 years ago, UCLA kept all student records in flat files.
+However, this system had many issues due to poor data integrity and inconsistencies, leading to a switch to a more traditional database.

 <!-- ![Spreadsheet](../textbook/src/img/Spreadsheet.png "A simple spreadsheet made with Microsoft Excel") -->